Disney Channel Logo

 Disney Channel Logo 1999-2002

 In 1999, designers from Tenth Annual Industries and Colossal Pictures redesigned the existing logo.
-They removed the Mickey Mouse, which was blocking the screen, and with the help of highlights, they made a convex hypnotic pattern of rings.
+They removed Mickey Mouse, which was blocking the screen, and, with the help of highlights, created a hypnotic, convex ring pattern.
 The white “Disney” word in the center turned yellow, and the black TV cabinet took on an uneven blue-purple color.
 Only the inscription “CHANNEL” at the bottom has not changed.
-This 3D logo is known as the Mickey Shaped Trinitron.
+This 3D logo is known as the Mickey-shaped Trinitron.

 2002 – 2014